ZachG1235/NAU-Team2-UnityJam/README.md

 * Integrated Alien into gameplay.
 * Assisted in creating builds of the project.
 #### After Game Jam
-[ insert functionaltiy after game jam here ]
+[ insert functionality after game jam here ]

 ### Sage Tesoro
 #### For Game Jam
 * Added the "noise" feature, allowing the player to be detected from variable distances based on movement speed.
 * Added sound design for player movement and Alien ambience.
 * Created an indication system to allow players to know when they can hide, enhancing user experience.
-* Provided logic for key generation, functionality, and "momento" replacements.
+* Provided logic for key generation, functionality, and "memento" replacements.
 #### After Game Jam
-[ insert functionaltiy after game jam here ]
+[ insert functionality after game jam here ]

 ### Bex Cabral
 #### For Game Jam
 * Designed, integrated, and put together assets to form the entire gameplay map.
-* Assembled/Integrated the "momentos" the player finds.
+* Assembled/Integrated the "mementos" the player finds.
 * Improved the visuals of the main menu, dialogue boxes, and cutscene text.
 #### After Game Jam
-[ insert functionaltiy after game jam here ]
+[ insert functionality after game jam here ]

 ### Jake Preston
 #### For Game Jam